gojimmypi/IoT_BBQ/Assignments/Final_Project_Report.md

 <br/><br/>

 ## How would you extend this project to do something more?
-Are there other features you’d like?
+Are there other features you'd like?
 How would you go about adding them?

 I chose this particular IoT Discovery board for the WiFi capabilities.
 As it turns out, the power consumption is simply way too high for battery operation.
 Our grill is located a bit far from the house; I certainly don't want to run an extension cord.